 The blood-forming stem cells can come either from the patient (called an autologous SCT) or from a donor (called an allogeneic SCT).

-This is the type of transplant used most often in WM.
-In an autologous SCT, a patient’s own blood-forming stem cells are removed from his bloodstream and stored to use later.
-Then high doses of chemo (and sometimes radiation) are given to kill the WM cells.
+Most transplants in people with WM are autologous.
+The patient’s own blood-forming stem cells are removed from their bloodstream and stored to use later.
+Then the patient is given high doses of chemo (and sometimes radiation) to kill the WM cells.
 The high doses of chemo kill the normal bone marrow cells as well as the cancer cells.
 After chemo, the frozen stem cells are thawed and returned to the body (like a blood transfusion).

 Autologous transplants can help some people with WM, but doctors are still trying to figure out which patients will benefit the most.